jxtngx/lightning-lab/README.md

 Do not be overwhelmed by the amount of files contained in the repo.
 The directories other than lightning_pod are a collection of "Hello, World!" like examples meant to help you begin to understand basic CI-CD, testing, documentation etc.

-If you only need to process data and implement an algorithm from a paper or pseudcode, you can focus on `lightning_pod.core` and `lightning_pod.pipeline` and ignore the rest of the code, so long as you follow the basic class and function naming conventions I've provided. _Altering the naming conventions will cause breaking changes_.
+If you only need to process data and implement an algorithm from a paper or pseudcode, you can focus on `lightning_pod.core` and `lightning_pod.pipeline` and ignore the rest of the code, so long as you follow the basic class and function naming conventions I've provided.

+> Altering the naming conventions will cause the flow to break.
+Be sure to refactor correctly.

 ### Software Engineering